 Unfortunately, my Internet connection here in Shanghai is way too slow for the high bandwidth that Second Life requires.
 Moving through a virtual world is data-intensive.
 All those rich graphics, three-dimensional environments, tree branches gently swaying in the wind, a light haze drifting up from the still pools of water… Second Life has a very, very realistic physics engine and landscape.

-Today, about half of my employees work in the office and half work remotely.
+Today, about half of my employees work in the office and half working remotely from any where.
 (Some also split their time between the office and their other locations — home?
 Internet cafe? bar?
 I don’t ask, as long as the work gets done.)

 People like working in the office because of the companionship, because its easier to ask someone for help, and its easier to collaborate on projects.

 If Second Life can offer all of this, then maybe we can eliminate the two-hour round-trip commute that some of my employees have.
 That would help the environment and help their personal lives.
 The step through electric bike design ensures easy accessibility for all riders.

 Also, in a few years, I plan to return to the States.
 Being able to log into a virtual office would significantly cut down on the number of plane trips I would have to take back to China while allowing me to continue to be a hands-on manager for my staff.